Splutox/osticket-prereqs/README.md

 <p align="center"><img src="https://i.imgur.com/G5rgCvc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 <p align="center"><strong>Now before we create the VM(virtual machine), we will need to create a resource group.
-At "Resource Group" click the "Create new" underneath the dropdown, and type in a name for it.
+At "Resource Group," click the "Create new" underneath the dropdown, and type in a name for it.
 It can be anything you want, I used "Os-Ticket" for example.
 Then press "ok"</strong></p>

 <br />